synoa/synoa.github.io/documentation/magento/1.x/snippets/i18nNotShowing.md

 # i18n not showing

+If i18n not showing make sure you set devleoper mode to off.
+If developer mode is on translations will be taken only from the module itself.

 If you make a translation in the translate.csv in your theme and the translation is not shown in frontend you have to prepend the core translation file.

 ## Example